VOTING IS NOW EASIER THAN EVER BEFORE

 Most U.S. citizens 18 years or older who reside outside the United States are eligible to vote absentee for federal office candidates in U.S. primary and general elections.
 In addition, some states allow overseas citizens to vote for state and local office candidates and referendums.
-For information about your specific state, visit the FVAP Voting Assistance Guide or the Overseas Vote Foundation website.
-The Overseas Vote Foundation is a non-partisan voter advocacy organization.
+For information about your state, see the Voting Assistance Guide.

 Absentee voting is a simple two-step process:

-To vote from abroad, you must register with local election officials in your state of legal voting residence AND each year request an absentee ballot.
-You can use the Federal Post Card Application (FPCA) to do both.
+To vote from abroad, you must register with local election officials in your state of voting residence AND request an absentee ballot.
+You can use the FPCA to do both.
 Submit a new FPCA early each year, every time you move, and whenever you change your address, email, or name.

-Start at the Federal Voting Assistance Program (FVAP) or Overseas Vote Foundation website, where an online assistant walks you through the process.
+Start at the Federal Voting Assistance Program (FVAP) website, where an online assistant walks you through the process.
 You can also pick up an FPCA and copy of your state’s requirements from U.S. embassies and consulates around the world, or from many overseas U.S. citizen civic or political groups.

 You can always return your FPCA by mail.
 In addition, most states allow you to send in your FPCA by fax or email.
-(See Voting and Returning Your Ballot below for options.)
-Consult the online FVAP Voting Assistance Guide for your state’s current instructions.
+Consult the online Voting Assistance Guide for your state’s current instructions.
 If you need help completing or submitting the form, contact the voting assistance officer at the nearest U.S. embassy or consulate.

 Forty-five days before November general elections, your state will send you a blank ballot either electronically or via mail at the address you provided on your FPCA.